(Last updated March 3rd)

 - Local Guardians: All students must have a local parent or a viable local/U.S.-based guardian/emergency contact who can pick them up within 24 hours via private transportation in the event of symptoms, illness, up to a 14-day quarantine, or temporary campus closure.
 The guardian must retrieve the student and supervise them for up to 14 days if needed for quarantine.
 A guardian cannot include siblings or family friends who reside in residential housing (educational institution).

 - Room Checks: Students are expected to maintain a reasonable level of cleanliness in their rooms for their own well-being.
-Room checks will be less formal than our pre-COVID-19 “room inspections,” but they will happen each weeknight.
+Room checks will be less formal than our pre-COVID-19 room inspections, but they will happen each weeknight.

 - Room Visitors (within the same house only): Due to COVID-19, students may only visit others in their own house.
 Students may go into someone else’s room if invited, but they must remain at least 6 feet apart at all times, and everyone must wear masks.
+When a visitor is in the room, students should keep the door propped open.